spaceape/libemc/README.md

 ## 2.5.
 Controllers and Layers

-Controllers are a subset of EMC stages which provide a services to the _agent(s)_ through the command line interface.
+Controllers are a subset of EMC stages which provide a services to one or more agents. through the command line interface.
 Each controller extends the base protocol with an unique set of commands through which it can be interacted with, called a _Layer_.